grandsmile/2026-iclr-blogpost/_posts/2026-04-27-illusion-of-mastery.md

 {% include figure.liquid path="assets/img/2026-04-27-illusion-of-mastery/figure2.png" class="img-fluid" caption="Figure 2: DeepSeek-Instruct and GPT-4o perform considerably worse on problems released after their respective release and cutoff dates, indicating potential contamination in the earlier problems <d-cite key=\"livecodebench\"></d-cite>." %}

 - **The Memorization Trap:** When test data leaks into the training corpus, models exploit those leaks to reproduce surface patterns instead of learning transferable reasoning strategies.
-This is exemplified by OpenAI's Procgen test<d-cite key=\"procegen\"></d-cite>: models trained on a fixed order of levels (progressing only upon success) perform perfectly.
+This is exemplified by OpenAI's Procgen test <d-cite key="procegen"></d-cite>: models trained on a fixed order of levels (progressing only upon success) perform perfectly.
 However, at test time, when the level order is randomized, they fail completely. **This strongly suggests that the agents did not acquire a generalizable policy for the game, but rather memorized action sequences specific to the fixed level order.**

 {% include figure.liquid path="assets/img/2026-04-27-illusion-of-mastery/figure3.png" class="img-fluid" caption="Figure 3: The agent achieves promising results during training on a fixed sequence but fails to generalize when the level order is shuffled at test time <d-cite key=\"procegen\"></d-cite>." %}